“I have my life back. I am able to go kayaking, summit Mount Washington, hike the 48 4,000-footers, and enjoy my life.”

 First, she would have to change her relationship with food, and that meant changing her mindset.
 She started cognitive behavioral therapy to work on changing small habits and address the root causes of her choices, and strategies to make better ones.

-Krystal worked with Sarah H. Finn, MD, from the Weight and Wellness Center at Dartmouth Hitchcock Clinics in Bedford, to address her weight, and more recently, her liver.
+Krystal worked with Sarah H. Finn, MD, from the Weight Center at Dartmouth Hitchcock Clinics in Bedford, to address her weight, and more recently, her liver.

 The first step would be to stop drinking diet soda, something she tried to do in the past without success.
 By using the tools provided by Finn and being honest about what was working, Krystal made progress.
 “We had to problem solve sometimes to figure out what the right solution was.
 But I was able to achieve my goal,” she said.

-“I do feel that having the connection with Dr. Finn through Weight and Wellness has helped me to be successful, Krystal said.
+“I do feel that having the connection with Dr. Finn through the Weight Center has helped me to be successful, Krystal said.
 “I feel I'm supported.
 I feel I have someone I trust.”

 A few years later, she went into surgery with a can-do attitude.
 Cirrhosis was not going to be part of her story.
 Gould performed her surgery.
 Within 48 hours, she walked a full mile with her sister at Livingston Park.